panzerdp/dmitripavlutin.com/content/posts/051-react-stale/index.md

 Hooks heavily rely on JavaScript [closures](/simple-explanation-of-javascript-closures/).
 That's why hooks are so expressive and simple.
 But closures are sometimes tricky.

-One issue you can encounter when using hooks is the stale closure.
+One issue you can encounter when using hooks is stale closure.
 And it might be difficult to solve!

 Let's start with distilling what the stale closure is.
 Then you'll see how a stale closure affects React hooks, and how to solve that.